valerykalashnikov/zigzag/README.md

 zigzag.Del(key)
 ~~~

-Important: ZigZag provides the function getting the n random items from the storage and checking it for expired items.
+*Important*: ZigZag provides the function getting the n random items from the storage and checking it for expired items.
 If expired items were more than 25% it will run again.
 Using running the passive expiration is up to you.
 ~~~go
   zigzag.DelRandomExpires(n)
 ~~~

-2.a data-structure storage with an JSON api.
+2\.
+A data-structure storage with an JSON api.
   Supported features:
   * JSON API
   * Active and passive values expiration